sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 -   The deployment steps in this whitepaper are highly dependant on the sample configuration files included in **USB-B**.
 Therefore it is recommended to create your own **USB-B** before starting the deployment procedure.
 To do so please complete the steps in this section.

 -   Contents of the configuration files included in **USB-B** are examples that you may change according to your branding and manufacturing choices.
-However, file names and hierarchy of the folders and files must be the same as demonstrated below in order to align your deployment procedure with this whitepaper.
+However, file names and hierarchy of the folders and files must be the same as demonstrated below in order to align your deployment procedure with this guide.

--   To obtain this sample **USB-B** content please proceed to next steps
+-   To obtain this sample **USB-B** content, see the Microsoft Download Center.

-### Extract USB-B.zip Content

 Format your desired USB Drive and name it as follows: